 I have been thinking about hiking the Appalachian Trail half-heartedly since 2011, and looked into it a little bit over the years, but never really seriously considered it, due to the time involved and the two concurrent jobs I've had since late 2010.

-Then, in November 2015, I quit the startup I had been working with.
+Then, in November 2015, I left the startup I had co-founded.
 This threw a somewhat large kink in my original plan to go full-time at that startup starting in mid-December, made possible by a planned exit from my day job.
 After quitting the startup, I quite suddenly and unexpectedly had no job past December 31.

 I mentioned this to my friends Andrew and Monica shortly after it happened, and since I had mentioned it before, Andrew suggesting hiking the Appalachian Trail.
 I shrugged about it and dismissed the thought.
 Certainly, there was the opportunity now, but it was also November, and I still had yet to do overnight camping (despite that overnight camping had been on my "AT Prep" list since 2011), so I wasn’t really too keen on the idea of hiking the trail in 2016.